First Things First: Find A Good Window Company

 Lastly, the type of grid used is also a way to reduce cost.
 Many windows use grids on the surface of the glass called SDLs or Simulated Divided Lite.
 Up close, they are much more realistic in creating the appearance of individual window panes.
 The other option is the use GBGs or Grids Between Glass which are exactly as the name implies, the material is inside of the glass unit between the two panes of glass.

 SDLs are typically much more expensive than GBG because not only is more material involved but it is much more labor-intensive.
 Where the GBG is a single unit, the SDL is typically three.
-There is the outside unit, adhered to the glass, a second unit between the glass panes called a shadow bar and third unit on the interior glass pane.
-All of these are installed by workers who need to carefully align them for a seamless look.
+There is the outside unit, adhered to the glass, a second unit between the glass panes called a shadow bar, and a third unit on the interior glass pane.
+These are installed by workers who need to align them for a seamless look carefully.
 Which, of course, increases the cost.

 Save Money On Windows: Way #3

 Choose standard colors.
 This is pretty straightforward.
 Factories will set up their processes to efficiently produce the selling or most common colors.
 Any color or finish that is going to require a different process will take more time and cost more money.
 Most window manufacturers with have four or five colors in their “standard” offerings so it’s not as though you have no options, just fewer.